angular/angular/adev/src/content/ecosystem/service-workers/config.md

 Occasionally APIs change formats in a way that is not backward-compatible.
 A new version of the application might not be compatible with the old API format and thus might not be compatible with existing cached resources from that API.

-`version` provides a mechanism to indicate that the resources being cached have been updated in a backwards-incompatible way, and that the old cache entries &mdash;those from previous versions&mdash; should be discarded.
+`version` provides a mechanism to indicate that the resources being cached have been updated in a backwards-incompatible way, and that the old cache entries —those from previous versions— should be discarded.

 `version` is an integer field and defaults to `1`.